You really want to go for this trip, but you ditched because you’re pregnant?

 Research and ask people about pregnant policies for pregnant women on the airline that you want to use.

 This is to avoid missing your flight, being embarrassed, or being unaware of the policies for pregnant women.

 Let your doctor know that you are travelling.

 Your doctor should be able to give you remedies for nausea, miscarriage, or any other ailment that may affect you as a pregnant woman.

 3. Pre-travel diet

 Avoid acidic foods and alcohol.
 Take very healthy food that your doctor has recommended for you previously.

 4. Don’t be anxious

 Body scans at security check-ups are completely safe for pregnant women.
-Don’t assume that it is unsafe to avoid distractions.

 5. Reserve a comfortable seat